hoedt/iclr-blog-track.github.io/_posts/2021-12-01-unnormalized-resnets.md

 On top of that, it turns out that the variance of the residual branches (right before it is merged with the skip connection) is not particularly steady.
 This indicates that the residual branches do not properly preserve variance, which is necessary for the analytic computations of $\alpha$ to be correct.

-It turns out that both of these discrepancies can be resolved by introducing a variant of Centred Weight Normalisation (CWN; [L. Huang et al., 2017](#huang17centred)) to NF-ResNets.
+It turns out that both of these discrepancies can be resolved by introducing a variant of Centred Weight Normalization (CWN; [L. Huang et al., 2017](#huang17centred)) to NF-ResNets.
 CWN simply applies WN after subtracting the weight mean from each weight vector, which ensures that every output has zero mean and that the variance of the weights is constant.
-[Brock et al. (2021a)](#brock21characterizing) additionally rescale the normalised weights to account for the effect of activation function (cf. [Arpit et al., 2016](#arpit16normprop)).
+[Brock et al. (2021a)](#brock21characterizing) additionally rescale the normalized weights to account for the effect of activation function (cf. [Arpit et al., 2016](#arpit16normprop)).
 The effect of including the rescaled CWN in NF-ResNets is illustrated in the right part of Figure&nbsp;[5](#fig_nfresnet).

 ### Performance

-Empirically, [Brock et al. (2021a)](#brock21characterizing) show that NF-ResNets with standard regularisation methods perform on par with traditional ResNets that are using BN.
+Empirically, [Brock et al. (2021a)](#brock21characterizing) show that NF-ResNets with standard regularization methods perform on par with traditional ResNets that are using BN.
 An important [detail](https://github.com/deepmind/deepmind-research/blob/ba761289c157fc151c7f06aa37b812d8100561db/nfnets/resnet.py#L158-L159) that is not apparent from the text, however, is that their baseline ResNets use the (standard) "_BN -> ReLU_" order and not the "_ReLU -> BN_" order, which served as the model for the signal propagation of NF-ResNets.
 This is also why the SPPs in Figure&nbsp;[5](#fig_nfresnet), which depict the "_ReLU -> BN_" order, do not perfectly overlap, unlike the figures in ([Brock et al., 2021a](#borck21characterizing)).

 Because BN does induce computational overhead, it seems natural to expect NF-ResNets to allow for more computationally efficient models.
-Therefore, [Brock et al. (2021a)](#brock21characterizing) also compare NF-ResNets with a set of architectures that are optimised for efficiency.
+Therefore, [Brock et al. (2021a)](#brock21characterizing) also compare NF-ResNets with a set of architectures that are optimized for efficiency.
-However, it turns out that some of these architectures do not play well with the weight normalisation that is typically used in NF-ResNets.
+However, it turns out that some of these architectures do not play well with the weight normalization that is typically used in NF-ResNets.
-As a result, normaliser-free versions of EfficientNets ([Tan & Le, 2019](#tan19efficientnet)) lag behind their BN counterparts.
+As a result, normalizer-free versions of EfficientNets ([Tan & Le, 2019](#tan19efficientnet)) lag behind their BN counterparts.
 When applied to (naive) RegNets ([Radosavovic et al., 2020](#radosovic20regnet)), however, the performance gap between with EfficientNets can be reduced by introducing the NF-ResNet scheme.
 In subsequent work, [Brock et al. (2021b)](#brock21highperformance) show that NF-ResNets in combination with gradient clipping are able to outperform similar networks with BN.